ghga-de/state-management-service/.readme_generation/description.md

 This service should **never** be deployed to production.
 It is *only* intended for use in the Testing and Staging environments, where there is no access to real data.
-Despite this, there should be a way to restrict which databases and collections can be accessed with this service through configuration, and a simple API key (set in config) that can be used to authenticate requests.
+Despite this, the services provides a way to restrict which databases and collections can be accessed with this service through configuration, and a simple API key (set in config) that can be used to authenticate requests.